vibhavnirmal/helmetdetection/README.md

 # helmetdetection
-Helmet Detection With GUI in python tkinter..
-Still in Phase 1
+Helmet Detection With GUI in python tkinter.

-Actually this is only Graphical User Interface mode script right now.
+I created Graphical user Interface in Phase 1.

+Now in Phase 2:
+I created a script to detect bike on video footage.
+But that is not yet integrated in GUI part.

-We are still trying to make algorithm for helmet detection automatically.
+I am still making algorithm for helmet detection.

 I will update the code and upload it as soon as the beta test is completed.